AURICLEworksROBOTICS/JUJU/README.md

-juju will have new features & also will be programmed ( coded ) most of the files will be uploaded on this repository ! this can be very benificial for our startup
+juju will have new features & also will be programmed ( coded ) most of the files will be uploaded on this repository ! this can be very benificial for our startup.